 In order to do this, they create and administer exams that test candidates’ knowledge of the four knowledge domains you need to master to be successful in this field.
 When you pass this exam – known simply as the PTCB – you’re a certified Pharmacy Tech!

 Pssst!
 Want to check whether you are ready to take your exam?
-Try our free PTCB practice test now.
+Try our PTCB practice test online free now.

 Is PTCB a national certification?